 You aren't allowed to host content that infringes on someone else's copyright.
 You aren't allowed to host offensive material (obscene material or pornography, child or otherwise, any form of hate speech), nor sites that are illegal in the UK (e.g. drug sales, promoting violence) and not sites that are likely to offend, harass, upset, alarm or annoy people.
 Anything hacking related, whether it's hosting tools, discussing techniques or using our services to hack others is unacceptable too.

 Our hosting is based around sharing resources, so if you are doing something that is affecting other customers then you may be asked to leave by the nearest exit.
 Another type of usage that's not acceptable is running an open web proxy or open mail relay.
 You may be unaware that you're doing it but if you are we'll try to help you close it before suspending the service, but obviously this will leave potentially anonymous customers to violate this policy, so it won't be tolerated for long.
-As a specific example, using instances to mine/generate cryptocurrencies is unacceptable.
+As a specific example, using instances to mine/generate cryptocurrencies or run blockchain-based applications is unacceptable.

 Everyone hates spam, including us.
 If you are sending spam out, we're likely to kill your account immediately – so don’t even try it.

 We hate long lists of "you can't do this, you can't do that", but hopefully you'll agree the above list is reasonable.
 We do reserve the right to consider other things to be unacceptable, we just may not have considered them until you try it.
 In that situation, we'll notify you as soon as possible that it's unacceptable and work with you to bring them into compliance before showing you the door.

 If your customers breach this AUP on services you give them access to, it applies with regards to our termination policy just as if you had done it yourself.